 Shannon is more likely to accept a position that she doesn’t know how to do or to seek the company of people who are least like her in order to increase her capacity for growth.

-If Shannon could choose her personal experience of heaven, it would be an eternity of viewing/feeling/co-habitating each person’s life since the beginning of humanity.
+If Shannon could choose her personal experience of heaven, it would be an eternity of viewing and feeling each person’s life since the beginning of humanity.
 She’ll talk to anyone, find a way to love everyone, will eat any “food” at least once and is ready for the next adventure or shenanigan, depending on the level of mischief involved.

 Despite inheriting generations of abuse, illness and dysfunction, she chooses a healthy life wherein she uses her broken experiences to make the world a better place.
-She’s kind, well-spoken and polished, but still never above an inappropriate reference to bodily functions or a pun that will make the most reserved individual groan out loud.
+She’s kind, well-spoken and polished, but still never above a pun that will make the most reserved individual groan out loud.

 A special thank you to Mary Kay Cosmetics, Inc.’s Department for Corporate Social Responsibility and the 2015 Love Is Respect “Don’t Look Away” Campaign for featuring Shannon’s story: